Using the Government Directly

 Marriage to a Kittian and Nevisian Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Kittian and Nevisian citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has laws that apply to its citizens marrying a person from a different country.
+Getting married to a Kittitian and Nevisian citizen with the goal of eventually bringing them to Canada to live is a process with many steps.

-If you want to bring your Kittian and Nevisian spouse or partner to live in Canaki'da, you must then file a sponsorship application for them to become a permanent resident.
+If you want to bring your Kittitian and Nevisian spouse or partner to live in Canada, you must file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.